exercism/x86-64-assembly/concepts/stack/about.md

 The "removal" of the stack is abstracted from the new address in `rsp`.

 In some contexts, this may cause security concerns by exposing internal values to external sources.
-One way to deal with that is zeroing-out the contents of stack space used by the function.
+One way to deal with that is zeroing-out the contents of any stack space used by the function.

 ~~~~

 ## Callee-Saved and Caller-Saved Registers

-In a previous lecture, it was informed that some registers must be preserved across function calls: `rbp`, `rsp`, `rbx`, `r12`, `r13`, `r14` and `r15`.
+In a previous lesson, it was informed that some registers must be preserved across function calls: `rbp`, `rsp`, `rbx`, `r12`, `r13`, `r14` and `r15`.
 In general, the calling function expects to be able to use those registers without modification by any called function.

 So, the called function must save the values in those registers before using them, so as to restore the original values before the end of the function.